ondrejsevcik/knowledge-base/coffee.md

 # Coffee ☕️

-- it's a **fruit** 🍒like a cherry, but we care about it's bean more than about cherry
+- it's a **fruit** 🍒like a cherry, but we care about bean more than about cherry
 - types
   - Arabica
-    - soft, sour, fruity, healtier
+    - soft, sour, fruity, healthier
-    - grows in high atitude (600m and up)
+    - grows in high altitude (600m and up)
     - 80% of world production
   - Robusta
     - cheaper, lower quality, bitter